 top of page

-Mindfulness and Politics Workshop/Mini-retreat
+Mindfulness and Politics Workshop

-I will be offering a 2.5 hour workshop on Mindfulness and Politics on Sunday, February 1 at noon Eastern US (time zone converter here).
+I will be offering a 2.5 hour workshop on Mindfulness and Politics on Sunday, February 15 at noon Eastern US (time zone converter here).
 For more information and to register, read on!

 Please note that at times my life is unpredictable, so I may need to change the date, and I’ll keep you informed if that happens.
 I appreciate your forbearance around that.

 Although my classes are open to all, it is best if you already have an ongoing meditation practice so you are familiar with the basics.
 Also, as with any meditation class, listen to your inner guide about whether it is the right time for you to try this.
-Doing a workshop on this topic when you are dealing with really difficult things can be unhelpful.
+Doing a workshop on this topic when you are dealing with really difficult things in life can be unhelpful.
 You may end up simply recycling being overwhelmed, and you can’t learn when in overwhelm.
-I’ll be offering this again, so you can always return to this when you feel you are more likely to learn from it.
+I’ll be offering this again, so you can always return to this when you feel you are more likely to benefit.

 If you want to join the class, you can go here to read the waiver and register, or you can use the button below.
 And if you aren’t sure if you’ll be able to attend, you are welcome to register anyway so you can at least get the handouts that go over what we cover with links to pre-recorded audio/video files of the practices (this class isn’t recorded, sorry).